GLP-compliant or non-GLP-compliant?

 GLP-compliant testing

-Good Laboratory Practice (GLP) is a quality system that governs the organizational processes and conditions under which non-clinical health and environmental studies are planned, conducted, monitored, recorded, archived and reported.
-Conducting GLP-compliant testing is recommended when seeking approval of medical devices in the U.S. market (or in markets aligned with the U.S. FDA).
-The U.S. Food and Drug Administration (FDA) favors GLP-compliant testing because it ensures strict quality standards.
+Good Laboratory Practice (GLP) is a quality assurance system that governs the organizational processes and conditions under which non-clinical health and environmental studies are planned, conducted, monitored, recorded, archived and reported.
+Conducting GLP-compliant non-clinical safety studies is particularly recommended when seeking approval of medical devices in the U.S. market (or markets that follow the U.S. FDA).
+The U.S. Food and Drug Administration (FDA) favors testing that is GLP compliant.
+GLP-compliant testing offers stringent quality controls and comprehensive documentation, which can facilitate its acceptance by the FDA.

 The following benefits are associated with GLP-compliant testing: